Will-Wright/MNIST-CNN/README.md

 This repository contains implementations of two convolutional neural networks (CNNs), one for the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) and one for the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
-Both CNNs use the Keras API with TensorFlow backend.
+Both CNNs use the Keras API.
+Cached results are computed with TensorFlow backend.
 Note that TensorFlow versions >= 2.0 will throw deprecated software warnings.

 The CIFAR-10 CNN includes 6 convolution layers and a flatten layer